scikit-plots/scikit-plots/docs/source/devel/api_changes.rst

 Deprecate API
 -------------

-API changes in Matplotlib have to be performed following the deprecation process below, except in very rare circumstances as deemed necessary by the development team.
+API changes in scikit-plots have to be performed following the deprecation process below, except in very rare circumstances as deemed necessary by the development team.
 Generally API deprecation happens in two stages: